facebook/react-native-website/docs/testing-overview.md

 > React class components are especially prone to testing their implementation details such as internal state, props or event handlers.
 To avoid testing implementation details, prefer using function components with Hooks, which make relying on component internals _harder_.

-Component testing libraries such as [`react-native-testing-library`](https://github.com/callstack/react-native-testing-library) facilitate writing user-centric tests by careful choice of provided APIs.
+Component testing libraries such as [React Native Testing Library](https://callstack.github.io/react-native-testing-library/) facilitate writing user-centric tests by careful choice of provided APIs.
 The following example uses `fireEvent` methods `changeText` and `press` that simulate a user interacting with the component and a query function `getAllByText` that finds matching `Text` nodes in the rendered output.

 ```jsx
 test('given empty GroceryShoppingList, user can add an item to it', () => {